Jurickson Profar Player Props: Rockies vs. Mariners

 Jurickson Profar At The Plate

-- Profar is batting .195 with a double, two home runs and three walks.
+- Profar is batting .200 with two doubles, two home runs and three walks.

-- In seven of 11 games this year, Profar has had at least one hit, including one game with multiple hits.
+- Profar has had a base hit in eight of 12 games this season, and multiple hits once.

-- He has hit a long ball in two of 11 games played this year, and in 4.3% of his plate appearances.
+- He has hit a home run in two of 12 games played this year, and in 4% of his plate appearances.

-- In four games this season, Profar has picked up an RBI, with more than one RBI once.
+- Profar has driven in a run in four games this year (33.3%), including one multiple-RBI game.

-- He has scored in four games this season (36.4%), but has had no multi-run games.
+- He has scored in four games this year (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.